Best Arm Identification in Stochastic Bandits: Beyond $\beta-$optimality: Transportation Cost Balancing Algorithm

-\textbf{Under-explored Arms.} At any time $t$, the sampling rule defines a set of \emph{under-explored} arms as
+\paragraph{Under-explored Arms.} At any time $t$, the sampling rule defines a set of \emph{under-explored} arms as

-where we have defined $T_t(i)\triangleq \sum_{s=1}^t\mathds{1}{\{A_s=i\}}$ as the counter for the number of times arm $i\in[K]$ is chosen up to time~$t$.
-In case the set of under-explored arms is non-empty, indicating that some of the arms are under-explored, the arm selection strategy selects the arm that is sampled the least.
-Otherwise, the arm selection rule leverages the MLEs of the arm means to compute an empirical estimate of $\Gamma(\bnu,\bw)$ defined in Lemma~\ref{lemma:simplified problem complexity}.
+If the set of under-explored arms is non-empty, indicating that some of the arms are under-explored, the arm selection strategy selects the arm that is sampled the least. {Otherwise, when there are no under-explored arms to sample, the goal is to devise a sampling strategy that {\em estimates} the optimal $\beta$, i.e., the optimal allocation of the best arm.
+For this purpose, our sampling strategy aims to ensure the almost sure convergence of the sampling proportions to the optimal allocation $\bw(\bnu)$.
+We show in Lemma~\ref{lemma:con_alloc_3} (Appendix~\ref{proof: convergence in allocation}) that this objective is achieved by any sampling rule that eventually {\em always} samples from the set of under-sampled arms, i.e., the set of arms which are sampled less number of times compared to the optimal allocation.
+Consequently, we devise a sampling strategy that (eventually) always samples from the set of under-sampled arms.} At time $t$, if $\mcU_t = \emptyset$, this arm selection rule leverages the MLEs of the arm means to compute an empirical estimate of $\Gamma(\bnu,\bw)$ defined in Lemma~\ref{lemma:simplified problem complexity}.
 Based on this, the goal is to select the next arm in a way that maximizes the estimate.
-We show in Lemma~\ref{lemma:con_alloc_3} (Appendix~\ref{proof: convergence in allocation}) that this is equivalent to sampling from the set of under-sampled arms.
+We show in Appendix~\ref{proof: convergence in allocation} that this is equivalent to sampling from the set of under-sampled arms.

 \paragraph{Transport cost-based Estimation of Allocation.} We provide a few measures that are used to delineate the arm selection rule.
-Define $\P_{t,i}$ as the distribution of arm $i\in[K]$ when the mean takes a value equal to the MLE $\mu_t(i)$.
-Furthermore, for any arm $i\in[K]$, define the interval $I_{t,i}\triangleq [\mu_t(i),\mu_{t}(a_t^{\sf top})]$, which specifies the interval for minimization in the empirical problem complexity defined in~\ref{eq:Gamma_t} next.
+Let us denote the distribution of arm $i\in[K]$ parameterized by the sample mean $\bar\mu_t(i)$ projected on $\Theta$ by $\P_{t,i}$.
+For any arm $i\in[K]$, define the interval $I_{t,i}\triangleq [\bar\mu_t(i),\bar\mu_{t}(a_t^{\sf top})]$, which specifies the interval for minimization in the empirical problem complexity defined in~\eqref{eq:Gamma_t} next.
 Based on these, we define the \emph{minimum transportation cost}~\cite{pmlr-v108-shang20a}, as the minimum weighted combination of divergence measures $d_{\sf U}$ and $d_{\sf L}$ defined in~(\ref{eq:d_U}) and~(\ref{eq:d_L}) of the top arm $a_t^{\sf top}$ and any other arm $i\neq a_t^{\sf top}$ as follows.